UAE says OPEC+ output cut was correct decision, no politics behind it | Headlines

 UAE says OPEC+ output cut was correct decision, no politics behind it

+The United States has stressed the cut would boost Russia's foreign earnings and blunt the effectiveness of sanctions imposed over its invasion of Ukraine.
+Kuwait's foreign ministry on Tuesday also lent its support to the Saudi stance on the cuts, saying in a statement that the collective decision had a "purely economic framework".

-Mazrouei said the OPEC+ decision stabilised prices, rather than increasing them, adding that it was lack of stability that was driving investors away.
-"Prices have been stabilising and actually if you look at October 2021 before anything -- before all the crises, the geopolitical ones -- you would see we are in the same price environment," the Emirati minister said.
+Mazrouei said the OPEC+ decision stabilised prices, rather than increasing them, adding it was lack of stability that was driving investors away.
+"Prices have been stabilising and actually if you look at October 2021 before anything - before all the crises, the geopolitical ones - you would see we are in the same price environment," the Emirati minister said.

 He voiced concern that many oil producers had lost capacity due to lack of investment.
-Asked if the UAE plans to ask for a higher baseline as it works to build its own capacity to 5 million barrels per day by 2030, Mazrouei said there is a mechanism for any country to raise that request.
+Asked if the UAE planned to ask for a higher baseline as it works to build its own capacity to 5 million barrels per day by 2030, Mazrouei said there was a mechanism for any country to raise that request.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)